dreamforce16/df16workshops/content/workshop/secure-apps/index.md

 4. Click the link in the email, and complete your registration by setting a new password and challenge question.

   You should now be logged into the Kingdom Management developer org that we’ll be using for this class.
-This is an org that we’ve expanded from our Trailhead class so after you’ve completed this workshop you can use this same org to continue on your secure coding training!
+This is an org that we’ve expanded from our newly launched Trailhead modules so after you’ve completed this workshop you can use this same org to continue on your secure coding training!
 For this workshop we’ve expanding the existing trailhead demos to add a few new ones that we’ll use today.

-So let’s enable those now.
+  Let’s enable those now.

 5. Click on the **Setup** link
 6. Click *Manage Users -> Profiles -> System Administrator*